eth-brownie/brownie/docs/interaction.rst

 If the gas limit is set to calculate automatically, transactions that revert will raise a ``VirtualMachineError``.
 If the gas limit is fixed they will return a ``TransactionReceipt`` marked as reverted (printed in red).

+TODO
+ - reference KwargTuple for return values
+ - explain call vs transact and when Brownie defaults to each

 Unconfirmed Transactions
 ========================